 Future Prospects and Current Pricing

 At present these type of phones lag the market and are often some of the cheapest smartphones to be had.
-Many have since lost their usefulness as handsets due to the operating systems becoming very outdated and the plethora of older, but still useable Android handsets being good.
+Many have since lost their usefulness as handsets due to the operating systems becoming very outdated.
+There are a plethora of older, but still useable Android handsets.

 There are many distinctive enough LG handsets which may become valuable enough in the coming years, this may be one of them.